The Impact of COVID-19 on African-Americans

 There are other steps being taken to address this issue from an institutional level.
 Chicago Mayor Lori Lightfoot said in a news conference that an urgent public-health education and outreach campaign will be launched in minority neighborhoods worst-impacted by the coronavirus.

-In early April, California released partial race-based data that did not show a disproportionate impact of COVID-19 on racial minorities — but the bottom line is that we need more data.
-“Based upon the 37% of the data that’s in, we are not seeing [race and ethnic disparities],” said California Governor Gavin Newsom.
+In early April, California released partial race-based data that did not show a disproportionate impact of COVID-19 on racial minorities—but the bottom line is that we need more data.
+“Based upon the 37 percent of the data that’s in, we are not seeing [race and ethnic disparities],” said California Governor Gavin Newsom.
 “But I caution you, the data is limited… Nothing is more frustrating than the disparities that manifest in relationship to public health.
 Those issues preceded this crisis and they persist in this crisis.”

 At a community level, Peek says partnering up with community-based organizations can help people adhere to the shelter-in-place guidelines.